pigeongcc/bears-detection/README.md

 For image generation, I used [a stable diffusion model](https://stablediffusionweb.com/).
 Probably, the same model was used to collect the competition dataset.
 To the eye, generated samples are very similar to the dataset ones.

 But that's not how the NNs work.
-I suppose the competition organizers added noise to the data to change its distribution, so that tricks like dataset complement wouldn't work well.
+I suppose the competition organizers could add noise to change the data distribution, so that tricks like dataset complement wouldn't work well.

-Nevertheless, experiments shown that dataset complement helped to decreased the score (the less - the better).
+Nevertheless, experiments shown that dataset complement helped to decrease the score (the less - the better).

 Original test samples             |  Generated training samples :-------------------------:|:-------------------------: